lilbud/Game-of-the-Month/9 - July 2018 - Shinobi III/Description.md

 ​	Shinobi III: Return of the Ninja Master was released in 1993 for the Sega Genesis/Mega Drive.
 It was created by Sega and Megasoft.
 Shinobi 3 is the continuation of the 'Shinobi' Franchise started back in the arcades and brought home on the Sega Master System.

-​	The year is 199X, Neo Zeed is back with a vengeance.
-Once thought to be destroyed by the legendary Shinobi, AKA Joe Musashi.
-But since this is a video game no one is dead, they're just resting.

-​	Joe Musashi, the Shinobi. ~~The hero of time~~ The Ninja hero, is back to save the day.
-Probably reluctantly because this is the 3rd time he has had to fight Neo Zeed and he is getting bored of the same old same old.
-Probably didn't want to get out of bed that day.
+Joe Musashi is the Shinobi.
+The last in a line of legendary Ninja (Ninji?
+Ninjas?)
+He carries with him the skills necessary to take down any threat.
+He also carries a target on his head as the last Shinobi.
+After him, there are no more left.
+So it's kind of important that he doesn't die.
+Because if Joe dies, the Shinobi do as well.

-​	Neo Zeed, a crime organization focused around rebuilding the image of Zeed.
+​	Neo Zeed is a crime organization focused around rebuilding the image of Zeed.
 Zeed was also a crime organization, but they are gone now.
 I think.
 Neo Zeed is the new one because Neo is close to 'new'.
 New Zeed sounds stupid.
 Nevertheless, Zeed is back because reasons.
 (Aren't tired of getting their asses kicked repeatedly.)

-​	Joe's job and therefore your job is to go through the levels and save the world for the 3rd time (hopefully this one is the charm.)
-Probably won't be because, once again, reasons.

 ​	You have a powerful arsenal of tools at your disposal.
 Including a mid-air dash kick.
 The ability to climb walls and a running slash, among others.
 Using these techniques and the will to not throw your controller, you have all you need to take down Neo Zeed and save the world.